Ultramarathon

 An ultramarathon is a footrace longer than the traditional marathon distance of 42.195 km.
 The sport of running ultramarathons is called ultra running or ultra distance running.

 Various distances, surfaces, and formats are raced competitively.
-The shortest common ultramarathon is 31 mi, and around 100 mi is typically the longest course distance raced in under 24 hours, but there are also longer multiday races commonly held as 48 hours, 200 mi, or more, sometimes raced in stages with breaks for sleep.
+The shortest common ultramarathon is 31 mi, and 100 mi is typically the longest course distance raced in under 24 hours, but there are also longer multi-day races commonly held as 48 hours, 200 mi, or more, sometimes raced in stages with breaks for sleep.

-The oldest and largest ultramarathons are on road, including the Comrades Marathon (more than 10,000 finishers annually) and Two Oceans Marathon (more than 6,000 finishers annually).
-Many ultras have historical significance, including the Spartathlon, based on the 246 km run of Greek messenger Pheidippides from Athens to Sparta during the Battle of Marathon in a day and a half to seek aid against the Persians.
+The oldest and largest ultramarathons are held on roads, including the Comrades Marathon (more than 10,000 finishers annually) and Two Oceans Marathon (more than 6,000 finishers annually).
+Many ultramarathons have historical significance, including the Spartathlon, based on the 246 km run of Greek messenger Pheidippides from Athens to Sparta during the Battle of Marathon in a day and a half to seek aid against the Persians.